-Complaints alleging violation of fair housing laws should be directed to the FHEO Region 4 Office for immediate review (phone: (800) 440-8091 or email: complaintsoffice04@hud.gov).
+Complaints alleging violation of fair housing laws will be directed to HUD for immediate review.
 Complaints regarding fraud, waste, or abuse of funds will be forwarded to the HUD OIG Fraud Hotline (phone: 1-800-347-3735 or email: hotline@hudoig.gov).